SJTU-AIIA/02-PROJECTS/README.md

 Should a login be prompted, run `proj-cli login` and enter your PAT (Personal Access Token), accessible through Github settings > Developer Settings > Personal Access Tokens. **The fields `repo` and `write:packages` (`read:packages`) must be selected in this PAT.** This will be useful when authenticating with GHCR.

 ### Building Sample Project
-After filling up your project, the next step will be to build and deploy it on GHCR, github's Docker image platform. `proj-cli` offers a few versatile functions for this, and the process goes as follows:
+After filling up your project, the next step will be to build and deploy it on GHCR, github's Docker image platform.
+Ensure you have docker Desktop (or alternatives) installed and you have access to the `docker` suite of commands. `proj-cli` offers a few versatile functions for deployment, and the process goes as follows:

 ```bash
 cd projects/<your project name>